A hard lesson in gender communication and new relationships

 I got my wish.
 We married, only to discover this man was commitment-phobic and was cheating on me.
 Looking back, I wonder if I would have learned the truth before we married.
 I could have saved myself a lot of heartache by taking him at his word.

-Not just my problem, others do it too
+Not just my problem, others fail to take a man at his word too

 A friend of mine recently was telling me she’s crazy about a guy she met back in high school.
 They’ve reconnected, and her attraction to him is stronger than ever.
 There’s a problem, though.
 He’s recently been diagnosed with a chronic illness and fears being a burden.
 A long-distant relationship, she relies on texts and phone calls to stay connected.